Company Logo - Home Link

 The director chose the house as the ideal setting for the retirement home where the title character has lived for many years.

-However, the owner, who at the time was evacuated to Houston thanks to Hurricane Katrina, refused the request, as she had with
+However, the owner, who at the time was evacuated to Houston thanks to Hurricane Katrina, refused the request, as she had many requests from film companies in the past.

 It took the director personally convincing her that the film would portray New Orleans in a positive, hopeful light – much needed after Hurricane Katrina – to change her mind.